konklone/cdns-to-https/README.md

 ![IE6 on Win XP SP3](results/ie6-winxp.png)

+If it works on IE6, it'll work anywhere, right?
+Here are results on other combinations:

+* ...
+TODO ...

 ### Conclusion: CDNs should redirect to HTTPS

 CDNs need to **force redirects to HTTPS**, so that even insecure pages served over `http://` that embedded a protocol-relative URL _still_ have to fetch the HTTPS version.

+**Why bother?
+Insecure pages using secure resources could just be MITMed and modified anyway.**

+CDNs are much more likely to be attacked than most of the individual sites that use them.
+They are a high-value target.

+Using other domains for assets also increases the surface area of attack, opening up side-channel vulnerabilities like DNS poisoning.

+Here's a [real life example](http://www.theregister.co.uk/2014/11/27/syrian_electronic_army_hack_newspaper_sites/) of the Syrian Electronic Army attacking a news site by DNS poisoning the subdomain that the news site was using as an asset CDN.

+More generally, all unencrypted traffic should be considered sensitive and [correlatable in unpredictable ways](https://www.propublica.org/article/spy-agencies-probe-angry-birds-and-other-apps-for-personal-data).
+This is why the [web is moving to HTTPS](https://w3ctag.github.io/web-https/), [one way or another](https://www.chromium.org/Home/chromium-security/marking-http-as-non-secure).
+The more traffic on the web that moves over to HTTPS, the easier it gets, and CDNs should play their part.

-**But wouldn't those pages still have to make an insecure redirect anyway?**
+**But wouldn't the redirect itself be insecure anyway?**

-Not if the CDN also then adds **[Strict Transport Security](https://developer.mozilla.org/en-US/docs/Web/Security/HTTP_strict_transport_security)**, an HTTP header that instructs browsers to make all requests over HTTPS.
+Not if the CDN also enables **[Strict Transport Security](https://developer.mozilla.org/en-US/docs/Web/Security/HTTP_strict_transport_security)**, an HTTP header that instructs browsers to make all requests over HTTPS.

-If a browser sees an `http://` URL for a site that it knows has enabled Strict Transport, it will skip directly to HTTPS without the insecure redirect.
+If a browser sees an `http://` URL for a site that it knows has enabled Strict Transport, it will skip directly to HTTPS without issuing the initial insecure request.

-**They'll have to get the insecure redirect at least once, right?**
+**They'll still have to get the insecure redirect at least once in order to see the Strict Transport header, right?**

 Even that first insecure request can be eliminated if CDN takes the final step of **[hardcoding their site into browsers](https://hstspreload.appspot.com/)** as HTTPS-only.